Aadil101/prayer/README.md

 # ai Islam

-This repo is for an iOS app that can be used by Muslims for prayer reminders, local Mosque info, Qur'an reading, etc.
+This is for an iOS app that can be used by Muslims for prayer reminders, local Mosque info, Qur'an reading, etc.